Emergency Room Care

-Tell the admission clerk that you have all medical records and an up-to-date medication list with you.
+- Tell the admission clerk you have all medical records and an up-to-date medication list with you.

-If a quiet room is not an option and your loved one is truly disruptive and does not respond to the items you’ve brought in your “go bag,” a medication may be ordered.
+- If a quiet room is not an option and your loved one is truly disruptive and does not respond to the items you’ve brought in your “go bag,” be aware that a medication may be ordered.

 While Waiting for Care:

-Discuss with your loved one exactly what they are feeling.
+Ask your loved one to describe what they are feeling.